markreha/nosql/README.md

 ### Example Applications<br>
 1. Firebase RealtimeDB in the Firebase/TestApp-RealtimeDB repository is written as a pure HTML and JavaScript application that can be ran with a local firebase server or deployed to the Firebase Hosting service under a sub-domain of app1.
 You can see the running application [here](https://music-database-e86f7.web.app/app1).<br>
 2. Firebase Firestorm in the Firebase/TestApp-FirestormDB repository is written as a pure HTML and JavaScript application that can be ran with a local firebase server to deployed to the Firebase Hosting service under a sub-domain of app2.
 You can see the running application [here](https://music-database-e86f7.web.app/app2).<br>
 3. MongoDB in the MongoDB/TestApp repository is written as an JavaScript Express application using Pug templating.
-I have not deployed this application anywhere (yet). <br>
+You can see the running application [here](https://mongodbtest-mkr.herokuapp.com). <br>

 ### The Firestorm and MongoDB Database Schemas<br>
 On my Firebase account I have a Cloud Firestorm database setup with a Collection named **albums**.
 Each Document in the Collection represents an Album with object fields of *artist*, *title*, *description*, *image_name*, and array of *tracks*.
 The Tracks is an array of objects where the fields of the Track object are *title*, *number*, *lyrics*, and *video_url*.<br><br>